PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 $ docker ps
 ```

-Next start the rest of our system in the Fuge shell:
+We can start the rest of our system in the Fuge shell:

 ```sh
 fuge> start all
 ```

-We can confirm that everything is running as before by accessing the `webapp` through a browser.
-We can now exit the Fuge shell and our mongo container will continue to run.
+Then we can confirm that everything is running as before by navigating our browser to and using the routes we've been creating in the this and previous recipes.

+If we exit the Fuge shell the mongo container will continue to run.

 The key point to note here is that we can leave our infrastructure containers running in the background and tell Fuge about them.
 Fuge will then generate the appropriate environment variables (and other information) to allow us to access the container but will not attempt to start/stop the container.

 ### See also

-**TODO DMC**
+* TBD

-## Service Discovery with DNS
+## Service discovery with DNS

 Once a microservice system begins to grow past a few services we typically run into the challenge of service discovery.

 By this we mean:

-* How a consumer of a service determines the connection parameters to allow it to consume a downstream service, typically this means the IP address and port number to connect to.
+* How a consumer of a service determines the connection parameters to allow it to consume a downstream service.
+Typically this means the IP address and port number to connect to.

 * How a service registers itself with the system and advertises that it is available to be consumed.